Albert Rothenberg

 Albert Rothenberg (born June 2, 1930) is an American psychiatrist who has carried out long term research on the creative process in literature, art, science and psychotherapy.
 As Principal Investigator of the research project Studies in the Creative Process, Rothenberg has focused on the creative processes of consensually recognized and defined creators.
 These have included Nobel laureates in physics, chemistry, medicine and physiology; Pulitzer Prize and other literary prize winners; and consensually designated young literary and artistic creators.

 He has also practiced clinical psychiatry and been administrator and therapist at the Yale Psychiatric Institute, New Haven, Connecticut; John Dempsey Hospital in Farmington, Connecticut; the Austen Riggs Center in Stockbridge, Massachusetts, as well as undertakinging private psychiatric outpatient practice in Chatham, New York.

 Biography

 Early life and education

 Rothenberg was born in New York City on June 2, 1930, to Gabriel Rothenberg and Rose Goldberg Rothenberg.
-His father Gabriel was born in Romania and came to the United States at the age of seventeen.
+His father, Gabriel, was born in Romania and came to the United States at the age of seventeen.
 At 23 years old, Gabriel fought in the US Army during the First World War.
 Other than attending night school for English, Gabriel had no formal advanced education but later become a successful manufacturing businessman in Danbury, Connecticut.
 His mother, born in New Haven, Connecticut, was a pianist and became a principal secretary after attending a New York City secretarial school.
 An eldest brother died immediately after childbirth and Rothenberg's 6 1/2-year-older brother, Jerome Rothenberg, who was quite sickly as a child, survived to become a distinguished American Economist.
-Rothenberg attended James Madison High School in Brooklyn, New York where he graduated as Salutatorian.
+Rothenberg attended James Madison High School in Brooklyn, New York, where he graduated as Salutatorian.
+He died on January 20, 2026.